 The demands of circuit training tend to prepare the body in a very even, all-around manner.
 I have found circuit training to be an exceptional form of exercise to aid in the prevention of injury.
 Circuit training is one of the best ways I have found to condition your entire body and mind.

 There are many other reasons why circuit training is a fantastic form of exercise, and what most of these reasons come down to is flexibility.
-In other words, circuit training is totally customisable to your specific requirements.
+In other words, circuit training is customisable to your specific requirements.

 The main types of

-As mentioned before, can be totally customised, which means there is an unlimited number of different ways you can structure your routine.
+As mentioned before, can be customised, which means there is an unlimited number of different ways you can structure your routine.
 However, here are a few examples to give you some idea of the different types available.

-This type of circuit involves working to a set time period for both rest and exercise intervals.
+This type of circuit involves working to a set time for both rest and exercise intervals.
 For example, a typical timed circuit might involve 30 seconds of exercise and 30 seconds of rest in between each exercise.

 This is similar to a timed circuit, but you push yourself to see how many repetitions you can do in the set time.
 For example, you may be able to complete 12 push-ups in 30 seconds.
 The idea is to keep the time the same, but try to increase the number of repetitions you can do in the set time.

 This type of circuit is excellent if you are working with large groups of people who have different levels of fitness and ability.
 The idea is that the fittest group might do, say 20 repetitions of each exercise, the intermediate group might only do 15 repetitions.
 In comparison, the beginners might only do ten repetitions of each exercise.

 Sports Specific or Running Circuit